City of Sarnia Providing Business Flexibility

 The City is supporting businesses interested in expanding their presence outdoors.
 If an establishment is operating a patio, it must take appropriate measures as per provincial and public health guidelines.

-On June 22, 2020 Sarnia City Council endorsed the recommendations to amend the Refreshment Vehicles section of the Business Licensing By-law (By-law Number 128 of 2017) that will be considered at a Public Meeting on Monday July 13, 2020 at 12:00pm, to allow existing restaurant business owners to offer outdoor food sales opportunities on their property or on the city right-of-way within close proximity to their restaurant, for a two-year pilot period.
+On June 22, 2020 Sarnia City Council endorsed the recommendations to amend the Refreshment Vehicles section of the Business Licensing By-law (By-law Number 128 of 2017) to allow existing restaurant business owners to offer outdoor food sales opportunities on their property or on the city right-of-way within close proximity to their restaurant, for a two-year pilot period.

-Recommendations were endorsed to amend the Zoning By-law that will be considered at the Public Meeting on Monday July 13, 2020 at 12:00pm, to permit a temporary exemption to required parking and landscape standards for commercially zoned property in order to allow business owners to expand their presence on-site to drive sales opportunities in a safe and socially distanced manner, for a two-year pilot period.
+Recommendations were endorsed to permit a temporary exemption to required parking and landscape standards for commercially zoned property in order to allow business owners to expand their presence on-site to drive sales opportunities in a safe and socially distanced manner, for a two-year pilot period, ending December 2021.

 Council additionally waived the fees associated with the use of on-street parking spaces for food service opportunities for interested food service owners looking to expand their sales opportunities within close proximity of their existing establishment.
 Existing required parking spaces and landscaped areas on private commercially zoned property are allowed to be used for the sale of food and products associated with the on-site business, allowing the opportunity for an outdoor, socially-distanced shopping and dining experience for customers over the next two years to be permitted.